Artist: Mi Fu (Chinese, 1052–1107)

 Dimensions: 12 1/4 in. × 18 ft.
 3 1/4 in.
 (31.1 × 556.9 cm)

 Credit Line: Gift of John M. Crawford Jr., in honor of Professor Wen Fong, 1984

-Sun Guoting states in his Manual on Calligraphy (dated 687) that calligraphy reveals the character and expresses the emotions of the writer.
-Few works demonstrate this principle as clearly as this handscroll by Mi Fu, the leading calligrapher of late Northern Song.
+In Manual on Calligraphy, Sun Guoting (648?–703?) states that calligraphy reveals the character and expresses the emotions of the writer.
+Few works demonstrate this principle as clearly as this handscroll by Mi Fu, the leading late Northern Song calligrapher.

-Mi wrote Sailing on the Wu River—his longest and most dramatic large-scale calligraphy—with a suspended arm, working from the elbow rather than the wrist.
-The brush moved lightly with changing pressures within each stroke; the size of the individual characters, the thickness of the brushstrokes, and the amount of ink used vary dramatically from column to column.
-It was not his aim to form perfect individual characters; instead, he entrusted his writing to the force of the brush—giving full reign to idiosyncratic brush movements, collapsing and distorting the forms of the characters for the sake of expressiveness.
-Su Shi (1036–1101) likened Mi's writing to "a sailboat in a gust of wind, or a warhorse charging into battle."
+Mi created Poem Written in a Boat on the Wu River with a suspended arm, working from the elbow rather than the wrist.
+The brush moved lightly with changing pressures within each stroke; the size of the individual characters, the thickness of the brushstrokes, as well as the amount of ink used vary dramatically from column to column.
+His aim was not to form perfect individual characters; instead, he entrusted his writing to the force of the brush—giving full rein to idiosyncratic brush movements, collapsing and distorting the forms of the characters for the sake of expressiveness.
+Su Shi (1036–1101) described Mi's writing style as a "sailboat in a gust of wind, or a warhorse charging into battle."